Knowledge Develops Gradually

 So when a young child gets up in Sacrament meeting and says they “know the church is true,” this is not a false statement.
 Alma even says there are cases where “little children do have words given unto them” that can direct people to “the first place” of gaining knowledge or the first stage of hope.
 Children are indeed able to visibly see the cause and effects of the church’s truth and have a simple understanding, like a puppet play.
 They can experience how following commandments lead to blessings and see how gospel principles make people virtuous.

-Actually, the reason why I decided to answer CES Letter in the first place is because I noticed lots of people mindlessly repeating lines out of CES Letter instead of thinking for themselves, and I noticed CES Letter‘s rhetoric is basically the same as anti-Mormons who have come before.
+Actually, the reason why I decided to answer CES Letter in the first place is because I noticed lots of people on the internet were repeating lines out of Antimormon writings instead of thinking for themselves, and I noticed today’s Antimormon rhetoric is basically the same as Antimormons who have come before.
 In the history of the world, has an apostate or skeptic ever come up with and developed his “faith crisis” entirely on his own?
 Don’t people typically read something on the internet or hear something from a friend and it sparks a bunch of other concerns?
-So why are anti-Mormons attacking us for starting our process of knowledge with a seed of hope when that is also how ex-Mormons lose their faith?
+So why are Mormons being attacked for starting our process of knowledge with a seed of hope when that is also how ex-Mormons lose their faith?

-Likewise, scientists gain a better understanding of their science by “bearing testimony” of their hypotheses in research papers and review journals, even though they don’t “know” it without a shadow of a doubt.
+Likewise, scientists gain a better understanding of their science by “bearing testimony” of their hypotheses in research papers and review journals, even though they don’t start off “knowing” it without a shadow of a doubt.
 Journals and studies help them develop their ideas, because public presentations help us focus and frame the issue in a logical, clear way, and allows us to receive public feedback.
 Like anything, it is hard to truly understand the gospel until you can explain it to someone else.
 We do not make vain repetitions.
 We boldly declare what we know is right.

 CES Letter Logical Fallacies